 Service 144 continued to run during the Second World War, but on Saturday 7th October 1939, local Malvern Service M22 which ran between Great Malvern, Belmont, and Malvern Link was withdrawn due to wartime fuel rationing so from this date certain journeys on Service 144 were diverted to run via Belmont as a replacement.
 Service M22 was reinstated with a much-reduced timetable on Monday 11th December 1939 allowing some, but not all, Service 144 journeys to return to the normal route.
 There were further timetable changes on Saturday 1st June 1940, on Saturday 13th July 1940, and again on Saturday 28th September 1940.

 In the 1960s, with the rapid growth in private car ownership, roads were upgraded to cope with the increased traffic levels.
 Between Powick and Malvern Link the original twisty road was replaced with a much wider and direct road allowing vehicles to run more quickly.
 Parts of the old road can still be seen in places, such as Newland and outside the Halfway House Inn.
-A similar road layout change was near Lickey End where the road was upgraded to become a dual-carriageway and rerouted to connect with the new M5 motorway.
-Other than changes imposed by new road layouts, the route of Service 144 remained unchanged throughout it’s history.
+A similar road layout change was near Lickey End where the road was upgraded to become a dual-carriageway and rerouted to connect with the new M5 motorway, which opened in July 1962.
+Other than changes imposed by new road layouts, the route of Service 144 remained unchanged throughout it's history.
+However, a Bank Holiday variation to Service 144 was introduced following the opening of the M5 motorway that ran as Service 188 using the new motorway to provide a direct link between Birmingham and The Malverns for day-trippers.
+This was in addition to the daily hourly Service X44 that provided a directly link between Birmingham and Worcester via the M5 motorway.

 |December||1930||Birmingham ↔ Bromsgrove ↔ Worcester ↔ Malvern Wells|